 [Skipping down to v.
 41]

-So, the Bible makes it clear that those who are saved will enter into God’s kingdom to enjoy all that He has in store for those who love Him.
-But it also makes it clear here, and in numerous other passages of Scripture (e.g., Rev. 20), that those who refuse to repent—those who turn away God’s provision of forgiveness and salvation—will spend eternity separated from God in this dreadful place the Bible calls Hell.
+The Bible makes it clear here (and elsewhere) that those who are saved will enter into God’s kingdom to enjoy all that He has in store for those who love Him.
+But it also makes it clear here and in numerous other passages, that those who refuse to repent—those who turn away God’s provision of forgiveness and salvation—will spend eternity separated from God in this dreadful place the Bible calls Hell.
 And dreadful it will be.
 Jesus and others in the New Testament described Hell as a place of...

 • a real place that people are "cast...into" (Matt.
 13:41-42) and "thrown into" (Rev. 20:15)